dmbarbour/awelon/AboutABC.md

          terminate with tilde (126)
         ~

-By convention, text also starts after a new line, to ensure pretty formatting.

 This block structure eliminates need for escapes, except for LF which is escaped by the space.
 The LF preceding `~` is dropped.
 If anything other than space or `~` follows LF, the ABC stream is in error.
 ABC text is capable of quoting ABC code without being too ugly.
+By convention, text typically starts a new line.

 Sadly, text isn't very aesthetically pleasing for a single word or line:

         "Text
         ~

+Of course, being pretty is not a primary goal of ABC.
+Keeping text and numbers visible helps with debugging, but to really read ABC one should disassemble the ABC stream against an AO dictionary and present it in a dedicated UI.

 Text is not a distinct type for ABC.
 Rather, text is a compact representation for introducing a list of small integers corresponding to the Unicode codepoints.
 The above code, consisting of six characters, has the same meaning as `#3#116l#120l#101l#84l`, which would have the type: